ahm4d-putra/ahm4d.portofolio/README.md

 ## 📸 Screenshots

 ![Homepage Screenshot](./screenshots/ss.png)

 ---

-##  Key Features
+## ✨ Key Features

-Modern UI/UX: Clean design with Glassmorphism effects and dark mode support.
+- **Modern UI/UX**: Clean design with Glassmorphism effects and dark mode support.
-Fully Responsive: Optimized for mobile, tablet, and desktop views.
+- **Fully Responsive**: Optimized for mobile, tablet, and desktop views.
-Animated Interactions: Smooth animations powered by Framer Motion.
+- **Animated Interactions**: Smooth animations powered by Framer Motion.
-Dynamic Sidebar: Mobile-friendly navigation with an animated sidebar.
+- **Dynamic Sidebar**: Mobile-friendly navigation with an animated sidebar.
-Interactive Playground: Includes a built-in Typing Speed Test to practice coding syntax with real-time WPM and accuracy stats.
+- **Interactive Playground**: Includes a built-in **Typing Speed Test** to practice coding syntax with real-time WPM and accuracy stats.
-SEO Optimized: Meta tags and Open Graph tags included for better search engine visibility.
+- **SEO Optimized**: Meta tags and Open Graph tags included for better search engine visibility.
-Custom Icons: Handcrafted SVG icons to reduce external dependencies.
+- **Custom Icons**: Handcrafted SVG icons to reduce external dependencies.

 ---

-##  Built With
+## 🛠️ Built With

 This project was built using these technologies: